inon-peled/dtu_visualization_d3_course/project/explainer.md

 The original taxi dataset comprises of about 120M rows of trip data, taken from the Open NYC website.
 Data features include pickup and dropoff location and time, as well as trip price.
-To avoid visualization clutter, we focus on taxi dropoffs only in Manhattan during three months: April-June 2016.
+To avoid visual clutter, we focus on taxi dropoffs only in Manhattan during three months: April-June 2016.
 We extract dropoffs information, and aggregate it into hourly resolution.

 The big events dataset was scraped from several online sources, mainly timeoutworld.com and eventful.com, and